Residents

 Dimitry practice creates conditions for emergence, where memory, gesture, signal, and ritual unfold through time.
 At Biolumina, he will develop Signals from the Edge, a live video projection project built from footage collected on site in Vieques.
 Performed in real time using VJ software, the work responds to sound, movement, and weather, transforming walls, trees, and suspended fabrics into ephemeral, site-responsive installations.

 John’s practice understands memory as an act of resistance.
 Working primarily on paper, he treats the surface as an archive—layering drawing, printmaking, transferred imagery, and material traces to construct tactile maps of remembrance.
 During his residency at Biolumina, Colón will conduct a site-based investigation of Vieques’s layered histories, particularly its relationship to U.S. imperialism and military occupation.
-Through walking, rubbings, relief printing with local soils and flora, and exposing paper to environmental conditions such as rain, his work allows the landscape itself to inscribe memory onto the surface.

 Miami, Florida, USA